Math 606, Spring 2024

 Example: If T and S are stopiing time then \min\{S,T\} is also a stopping time.
 In particular T_n = \min\{T,n\} is a bounded stopping time since T_n \le n and we have T_0 \le T_1 \le \cdots \le T_n \le T.

-The optional sampling theorem says roughtly speaking that “you cannot beat a fair game” which means that if M_n is a martingale and T is a stopping time then E[M_T]=E[M_0].
-This is not true in general as we have seen in form the martingale betting system where 1=E[M_T]\not= E[M_0]=0.
-We start with the follwoing result
+The optional sampling theorem says, roughly speaking, that “you cannot beat a fair game” which means that if M_n is a martingale and T is a stopping time then E[M_T]=E[M_0].
+This is not true in general as we have seen when considering the martingale betting system where 1=E[M_T]\not= E[M_0]=0.
+We start with the following result

 Theorem 3.1 (Optional Sampling Theorem (T bounded)) Suppose M_n is a martingale and T is a bounded stopping time (i.e. T \le K) then E[M_T|\mathcal{F}_0]=M_0 and in particular E[M_T]=M_0.